mmayo888/ImageFilter/README.md

 ##Sources for the software and data used in this repository

-A small subset of the image datasets can be downloaded from https://github.com/mmayo888/ImageFilter/raw/master/data.zip.
+A small subset of the image datasets for testing the filters can be downloaded from https://github.com/mmayo888/ImageFilter/blob/master/data.zip?raw=true.

 ###Original sources:
 * LIRE 0.9.3 https://code.google.com/p/lire/